ABRG-Models/morphologica/README.coding.md

 All of the morphologica classes are *header-only*, which means there is no 'libmorphologica' to link to your program.
 However, some of the classes need to link to 3rd party dependencies.
 Some of the main dependencies are:

 * morph::Config: Link to ```libjsoncpp```
 * morph::HdfData: Link to ```libhdf5```.
-If using OpenCV templated methods, you may need to link to OpenCV, too
+If you use OpenCV methods in morph::HdfDataCV, you may need to link to OpenCV, too
-* morph::Visual: This uses 3D graphics, so it needs to link to OpenGL, GLFW3, Freetype, libjsoncpp and OpenCV (I hope to remove the OpenCV link in future)
+* morph::Visual: This uses 3D graphics, so it needs to link to OpenGL, GLFW3, Freetype and libjsoncpp.
 * morph::BezCurve: Link to ```libarmadillo```.
 Used for matrix algebra.
 * morph::HexGrid and morph::CartGrid: These use BezCurves, so need ```libarmadillo```.

 Some morphologica classes use no third party code. ```morph::Vector```, for example is very much standalone.

 This is the only real headache of working with morphologica: working out the right compiler line to call to compile a morphologica program.

 I use cmake to coordinate includes and links. cmake examples are given in the [top level readme](https://github.com/ABRG-Models/morphologica/blob/main/README.md) to show how to set up the includes, compiler flags and links using that system.